 12. ADVERTISING – Competitors may be required to carry advertising as supplied by a Class Sponsor.
 The competitors will be required to reserve a space for a sticker on the front nassau panel to a maximum size of 200mm x 50mm.

-(c) TYRES – Wet tyres as ABkC Regulations.
-Heating of tyres, by whatever method, or the treatment by any chemical substance is prohibited, although cleaning of tyres as per MSA Regulations is allowed.
-One set of slick tyres are allowed to be used per meeting.
+TYRES – Wet tyres as ABkC Regulations.
+Heating of tyres, by whatever method, or the treatment by any chemical substance is prohibited, (for the avoidance of doubt, no manner of abnormally raising the temperature of the tyres/wheels above the natural ambient temperature is allowed) although cleaning of tyres as per MSA Regulations is allowed.
+ONE SET OF SLICK TYRES ARE ALLOWED TO BE USED PER MEETING.
 These will be marked prior to your first race.
-The Tyre Barcode must be entered on the Scrutineering Card or logged by Barcode Reader.
+The tyre barcode will be logged by Barcode Reader.
 Failing to record your Tyre Barcode will incur the following penalty – EXCLUSION FROM THE MEETING.
 A photo-ionization detector (P.I.D.) with a calibration for isobutylene at 100ppm issued in the preceding 12 months may be used for testing the chemical treatment of tyres (M.S.A.
 Kart Race Yearbook Appendix 4 (G.1.))

 14. ENTRIES – Supplementary Regulations and entry forms will be available to all drivers in sufficient time for entries to be made prior to the closing date.
 Competitors are responsible for sending in correct entries with the correct fee to arrive prior to the closing date.
 Entries made on line are preferable and there is no charge for doing so.
 Please note that information about competitors will be held on a computer system.